Programme

 At the end of this course, students should be able to:

-– Understand the fundamentals of data and its various types
+Understand fundamental notions related to the nature of data and differentiate its various types.

-– Select data from various web sources and create a corpus
+Critically select, retrieve and organize digital data from various web sources to create a corpus.

-– Apply analytical methods to extract insights from digital data and web
+Apply appropriate analytical methods to extract insights from and interpret digital data and web archives.

-– Explain legal and ethical issues related to data collection and web archives
+Explain legal and ethical issues related to data collection and web archives datasets.

 Description